blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 Submit a DAGman task using the command: `condor_submit_dag`.

 Submitted jobs are sent to remote machines when there is an opportunity to run them.
-Becuase the OSG jobs are run on oportunistic resources, they are at risk of being preempted when the hardware owner requests the resources.
+Because the OSG jobs are run on opportunistic resources, they are at risk of being preempted when the hardware owner requests the resources.
 If a job fails, DAGMan can be configured to resubmit the job.

 ### Useful `condor` commands
 - Submit a job: `condor_submit name_of_job_file.submit`